Skip to content

 Setting up VS Code for R

-Note that if you want to set up your local machine for R editing too, the steps below are not complete because some of them have already been completed on the OFO VM image.
+Note that if you want to set up your local machine for R editing too, the steps below are not complete because some additional steps have already been completed on the OFO VM image.
 For full steps, see here.

 • Open the plugins pane (click on the 4 blocks icon in the left)